vpon-sdk/vpon-sdk.github.io/en/android/android-addfriendlyobstruction.en.md

             VponAdRequest.Builder builder = new VponAdRequest.Builder();
             builder.addFriendlyObstruction(obstructionView, VponAdRequest.FriendlyObstructionPurpose.OTHER, "for demo");
-            // obstructionView: insert the obstruction view that will be set as Friendly Obstruction
+            // obstructionView: insert the obstruction view that will be set as Friendly Obstruction // description: limit at 50 characters and characters contain only `A-z`,`0-9` or a space

             vponBanner.loadAd(builder.build());
             // Set ad request and load ad